It was an unbelievable experience to partner with Princess Cruises for this post. All opinions expressed are my own.

 I was sorely disappointed I didn’t get to take my cell phone or camera into the swimming area, but now I understand why.
 First of all, Cabo Dolphins had an amazing camera guy on hand, taking pictures of us and our dolphins’ every move.
-And we were in the water for most of the time while with the dolphins.
+And we were in the water most of the time while with the dolphins.
 Whether it was games, watching tricks or actually swimming with the beautiful creatures, it was nice that Cabo Dolphins took care of the pictures for us.
 It allowed me to be in the moment more.

-This excursion was a once in a life-time event, and I was thrilled to take back my pictures and show my kids and husband.
+This excursion was a once in a lifetime event, and I was thrilled to take back my pictures and show my kids and husband.
 My kids and hubby would’ve loved every second.

 Because I booked this excursion early (I did this on purpose), I was able to spend some time in the city of Cabo and find the best street tacos I’ve ever had, grab some refreshing gelato, and a big bag full of souvenirs from one of the local markets.
-Like I said, I had been to Cabo before, so I felt comfortable.
+As I said, I had been to Cabo before, so I felt comfortable.
 Maybe a little too comfortable because I barely made it back for the last port call.
-Needless to say, I am really grateful for water-taxis.
+Needless to say, I am really grateful for the water-taxis.

 PLACES TO SEE WHILE IN CABO: El Arco (the Arch) & Lover’s Beach (MY FAVORITE & MUST SEE), Médano Beach and snorkeling at any beach.